Pitched Dormer

 Turning the corner with an L-shape lets you utilize valuable floor space in the eaves that would otherwise be awkward to access.
 The extra square footage gained is ideal for wardrobes, storage, or an en-suite bathroom.

-• Added Resale Value
+Adds Resale Value

-Planning Permission?
+Planning permission?

 Because the ridge line of the roof is not being raised this type of conversion can be achieved under Permitted Development rules in the UK National Framework.
+Please see our Planning Permission page for more information.

 Design